A Closer Look at 9 Human Resources Salaries

 Education needed: HR managers need at least Bachelor’s degree and several years of related work experience.
 These jobs are certainly competitive, and candidates with a Master’s degree will likely have the best prospects.

 Training and development managers oversee the company’s efforts to create and coordinate programs that enhance employee knowledge and skills, according to the BLS.2 This might include assessing training needs, strategizing on larger company goals, managing training budgets and monitoring endeavors for effectiveness.

 This position involves some teaching since managers teach training methods to specialists who then instruct the organization’s employees.
 In smaller companies, training and development managers may also instruct employees directly.

-Job outlook: Employment for training and development managers is projected to grow 10 percent through 2026, according to the BLS.
-This growth rate is faster than average.
-In part, this is because technology is enabling new learning possibilities for employees—particularly remote workers.
+Job outlook: Employment for training and development managers is projected to grow seven percent from 2019 to 2029, according to the BLS.2 The BLS states that this growth rate is faster than the national average for all occupations—4 percent.2 In part, this is because technology is enabling new learning possibilities for employees.